International vs Domestic Adoption: What’s Best for You?

 International Adoption Eligibility Requirements

-Each country has its own eligibility requirements for adoptive parents, which are much stricter than domestic requirements.
+Each country has its own eligibility requirements for adoptive parents, which are typically much stricter than domestic requirements.
 Often you’ll need to meet income requirements, which may include a higher amount if you already have children.
 Some countries also have net worth requirements.

 These rules vary by country, and there are some countries, such as Colombia, that allow single men and same-sex partners to adopt.

-International vs. Domestic Adoption Costs
+International vs Domestic Adoption Costs

-For international adoptions, expect to pay anywhere from $15,000 to $50,000, depending on the country.
+For international adoptions, expect to pay anywhere from $20,000 to $50,000, depending on the country.

-In South Korea, for example, adoptions may cost between $35,000 and $50,000.
+In South Korea, for example, adoptions may cost between $32,000 – $38,000.
 In China, the range is $35,000 to $40,000.
-Adoptions from India may span $30,000 to $42,000.
+Adoptions from India may span $21,000 to $25,000.

 Choosing an international adoption also requires you to travel to the country (often more than once) in advance of actually adopting your child.

-Domestic adoptions through a private agency may cost between $20,000 and $45,000.
 It is much less expensive, and potentially even free, to adopt through foster care.
 However, as a foster parent, your goal is to help reunite the child with the existing family.
 Adoption may become an option, but it is not the primary objective.

 Funding Options for Adoptions